-Reporting suspected adverse reactions after authorisation of the medicinal product is important.
+Reporting suspected adverse events or reactions after authorisation of the medicinal product is important.
 It allows continued monitoring of the benefit/risk balance of the medicinal product.
-Reporting forms and information can be found at www.medicinesauthority.gov.mt/adrportal.
-Adverse events should also be reported to Roche Products Ltd. Please contact Roche Drug Safety Centre by emailing welwyn.uk\dsc@roche.com or calling +44(0)1707 367554.
+Healthcare professionals are asked to report any suspected adverse events or reactions (see details below).

-As RoActemra is a biological medicine, healthcare professionals should report adverse reactions by brand name and batch number.
+Where possible, healthcare professionals should report adverse events or reactions by brand name and batch number.